KPontes/simple-ether-wallet/SETUP.md

 At the Client:
-npm install --save redux react-redux react-router-dom@4.2.2 npm install --save @axetroy/react-download crypto-js react-simple-file-input moment
+npm install --save redux react-redux react-router-dom@4.2.2

+Other installed packages:
+@axetroy/react-download crypto-js react-simple-file-input moment react-bootstrap

 also available, but not used > js-file-download